AnaSoles/LANG_Danis_BankWords/README.md

 ## Procedure

-A way to read is passing thorugh each word in a sentence, trying to find the meaning and also the tense.
+A way to read is passing through each word in a sentence, trying to find the meaning and also the tense.
 For that reason in this tool it is necessary to add the sentence we want to understand as main input.

 ### Input Files: